tbidne/charon/README.md

 Available options:
+  --force                  If enabled, will forcibly overwrite restored path(s).

+  --no-prompt              If enabled, will not ask before deleting/restoring
+                           path(s).

-  --indices                If active, allows deleting by index instead of trash
+  -i,--indices             If active, allows deleting by index instead of trash
                            name.
 Incompatible with explicit paths.

   -h,--help                Show this help text